justinTM/apps-script-gfr/inventory-tracking/README.md

     a.
 Parts are automatically added/removed from the spreadsheet

 ## Attribution(s)
-My first introduction to Google Apps Script came after watching **Lenny Cunningham**'s ![Barcode Scanning with Chromebooks and Apps Script video on Youtube][lenny-link].
+My first introduction to Google Apps Script came after watching **Lenny Cunningham**'s [Barcode Scanning with Chromebooks and Apps Script video on Youtube][lenny-link].
 I owe a HUGE thank you to him and his work.
 Many nights were spent on Hangouts, holding my hand as I struggled through getting his project working on my own Sheet.

 [screenshot]: screenshot.PNG
 [lenny-link]: https://youtu.be/UON8jjI1GDc